glomatico/gamdl/README.md

 * `ac3`
 * `alac`
 * `ask`
-    * When using this option, gamdl will ask you which **non-legacy** codec to use that is available for the song.
+    * When using this option, gamdl will ask you which codec from this list to use that is available for the song.

-**Support for non-legacy codecs are not guaranteed, as most of the songs cannot be downloaded when using non-legacy codecs.**

 ### Music videos codecs
 The following codecs are available: